segasai/q3c/README.md

   in catalog2 is 2015, then the max_delta_epoch should be 45).
   You should use this function if the index on q3c_ang2ipix(ra2,dec2) was created.
+  *IMPORTANT* The cosdec flag (0 or 1) is telling whether the proper motion is computed with the cos(dec) term or without it.
+The previous versions (q3c 1.8) did not have that parameter and assumed pmra without cos(dec))

 - q3c_ellipse_join(ra1, dec1, ra2, dec2, major, ratio, pa) -- like
   q3c_join, except (ra1, dec1) have to be within an ellipse with